-The Department uses weekly case management reports to track the number of requests received and processed.
-These numbers can be refined by Department component, queue, and case processing stage to better identify bottlenecks and where the office should direct its resources to ensure maximum case closure rates.
-The FOIA Office also prepares a weekly report that tracks the number of incoming FOIA requests received and closed to date, the number of appeals received and closed during the previous week, and the number of litigation cases received, closed, and in process.
+The Department uses a FOIA Dashboard that is updated weekly to track the number of FOIA requests pending, received, and processed, including the status of the 10 oldest pending FOIA requests and consultations.
+These numbers can be refined by Department component, queue, and case processing stage to better identify bottlenecks and where the office should direct its resources to enhance case closure rates.
+The data is also presented in a visual format making it easier for the user to understand and see changes overtime.